 We believe our sources of liquidity will be sufficient to satisfy the anticipated cash requirements associated with our existing operations for at least the next twelve months.
 However, our future cash requirements could be higher than we currently expect as a result of various factors.
 Additionally, our ability to generate sufficient cash from our operating activities depends on our future performance, which is subject to general economic, political, financial, competitive and other factors beyond our control.
 We may, from time to time, seek to raise additional debt or equity financing or re-price or refinance existing debt in the public or private markets, based on market conditions.
-Any such capital markets activities would be subject to market conditions, reaching final agreement with lenders or investors, and other factors, and there can be no assurance that we would successfully consummate any such transactions.
+Any such capital markets activities would be subject to market conditions, reaching final agreement with lenders or investors, and other factors, and there can be no assurance that we would successfully consummate any such transactions. #

 In November 2015, the Company's board of directors authorized a share repurchase program for common stock up to \$100 million, which was increased in November 2016 to \$125 million.
-In total under this program, we purchased 8,537,410 shares at a total cost of \$125 million.
 In the first quarter of 2017, the company completed the repurchase of all shares authorized under the program.
+Under this program, we purchased 8,537,410 shares at a total cost of \$125 million.

 In October 2017, the Company's board of directors authorized a new share repurchase program for common stock of up to \$100 million.
-The program is scheduled to expire December 31, 2018.
-The shares may be repurchased at management's discretion in the open market.
-Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.
-During the first quarter of 2018, we purchased 1,726,825 shares at a total cost of \$30 million.
+During the first half of 2018, we completed the repurchases of all shares authorized under the program by purchasing 2,871,204 shares at a total cost of \$50 million.
+Under this program, we purchased 6,085,520 shares at a cost of \$100 million.